argenx SE (ARGX)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 |2.00

-argenx SE has an average target price of $171.5, and a 30.67% upside potential.
-Trillium Therapeutics Inc. on the other hand boasts of a $2.5 consensus target price and a 540.86% potential upside.
-Based on the analysts view we can conclude, Trillium Therapeutics Inc. is looking more favorable than argenx SE.
+$171.5 is argenx SE’s consensus target price while its potential upside is 39.56%.
+Trillium Therapeutics Inc. on the other hand boasts of a $2.5 consensus target price and a 547.67% potential upside.
+The data provided earlier shows that Trillium Therapeutics Inc. appears more favorable than argenx SE, based on analyst belief.

-The shares of both argenx SE and Trillium Therapeutics Inc. are owned by institutional investors at 55.81% and 40.67% respectively.
-Competitively, insiders own roughly 0.26% of Trillium Therapeutics Inc.’s shares.
+Roughly 55.81% of argenx SE shares are owned by institutional investors while 40.67% of Trillium Therapeutics Inc. are owned by institutional investors.
+Competitively, 0.26% are Trillium Therapeutics Inc.’s share owned by insiders.

 Performance